 OSF Saint Anthony’s offers fall prostate screenings

-ALTON – OSF Saint Anthony’s Cancer Center of Excellence is offering a free prostate screening on Thursday, October 20, from 3 to 6 p.m.; at the Radiation Oncology Department at OSF Saint Clare’s Hospital located at 915 E. 5th Street.
+ALTON – OSF Saint Anthony’s Cancer Center of Excellence is offering a series of three free prostate screenings: Tuesday, September 20, Thursday, October 20, and Thursday, November 17, from 3 to 6 p.m.; at the Radiation Oncology Department at OSF Saint Clare’s Hospital located at 915 E. 5th Street.

 Get The Latest News!